The 9 Best Books to Learn Czech the Right Way

 What is the best way to learn Czech?

-When it comes to learning a new language, using combination of methods is most effective.
-In addition to using a high-quality textbook, learners should also have regularly practice listening and speaking.
-Listening to native speakers and attempting to communicate in Czech will help you to develop you listening comprehension and speaking abilities more rapidly.
+When it comes to learning a new language, using a combination of methods is most effective.
+In addition to using a high-quality textbook, learners should also regularly practice listening and speaking.
+Listening to native speakers and attempting to communicate in Czech will help you to develop your listening comprehension and speaking abilities more rapidly.

 Is it difficult to learn Czech?